It is a journalist's job to find news and to report on it as quickly as possible, in an arresting and engaging style.

-Job Description, Salaries, Benefits and Useful Links
+Job Description, salaries and benefits

 Journalists seek out news and bring it to the public as quickly as possible.
 They aim to present stories in a clear, engaging style.